v37/ai

 Verifying determinism

 Run twice with the same seed, the same data, the same base.
-Diff the adapters:
+Hash the saved adapter artifacts:

 What this is not